MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/support-phones-tablets.md

 Use the Dynamics 365 for phones and Dynamics 365 for tablets mobile apps to run Dynamics 365 Customer Engagement (on-premises) apps.

-To do this, install the the Dynamics 365 for phones and Dynamics 365 for tablets mobile apps on your iOS, [!INCLUDE[tn_android](../includes/tn-android.md)].
+To do this, install the Dynamics 365 for phones and Dynamics 365 for tablets mobile apps on your iOS, [!INCLUDE[tn_android](../includes/tn-android.md)].

 ## Supported devices for the mobile apps